richa-verma1001/flickr-applicatoin/README.md

 The current version of application instantiates angular in a template by adding the 'ng-app' attribute to the template <html> tag.
 This starts angular 'myApp' application.

 + Constructed a page with header, navigation, layout and footer.
-+ Added basic routing to the application.
++ Added basic routing to the application via angular-ui-router
++ Demonstrated passing of data from state to the component controller (Finally Working!)

 ### Conventions